BlueMagicRoad/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The following scripts were generated as answers to the shell redirection project:
-0-hello_world - Script prints "Hello, World" (echo 'Hello, World')
+0-hello_world - Script prints "Hello, World"
-1-confused_smiley - Script prints "(Ôo)' (echo "\"(Ôo)'")
+1-confused_smiley - Script prints
-2-hellofile - Script prints the contents of the file 'passwd' (cat /etc/passwd)
+2-hellofile - Script prints the contents of the file 'passwd'
-4-lastlines -
-5-firstlines -
-6-third_line -
-7-file -
+4-lastlines - Script prints the last 10 lines of the file 'passwd'
+5-firstlines - Script prints the first 10 lines of the file 'passwd' 6-third_line - Script prints the third line of the file 'iacta' 7-file - Script creates a file called \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) , containing the text'Best School'
 8-cwd_state -
 9-duplicate_last_line -
 10-no_more_js -